 Home organization can seem like a daunting task, but when broken up room-by-room, it’s easier to tackle.
 Here’s how to divide and conquer to tame the mess.

 No nonsense.
 Space is often at a premium in your bathroom, so it’s important to be firm and decisive about getting rid of things you don’t need.
 Toss out toiletries and equipment that you rarely use.
 In your medicine cabinet, limit yourself to just the essentials to keep your organization goals on track.
 Trust us, you can live without that seventh bottle of nail polish remover.

 Space invaders.
 Nothing can make a room seem more like a mess than a cluttered countertop.
-Maximize valuable space on your vanity by utilizing utilitarian storage containers like this 5-in-1 toothbrush holder that also stores toothpaste and other toiletries like hand soap and lotion.
-Hang a rectangular wire basket (purchased from an office supply store) on the side of your vanity to hold your hair dryer and other gadgets.
+Maximize valuable space on your vanity by utilizing utilitarian storage containers that hold multiple toothbrushes, toothpaste and other toiletries like hand soap and lotion.
+Hang a rectangular wire basket on the side of your vanity to hold your hair dryer and other gadgets.

 Clean sweep.
 Keep bottled cleaners organized by hanging a tension rod in your cabinet.
 These adjustable rods are available for cheap and are a great quick fix to keep tight spaces organized and the cleaners you use regularly within arm’s reach.
 For cleaning supplies you don’t grab on a regular basis, keep them in an easy-to-reach basket that can be stashed when finished.